makhomed/mysql-backup/README.md

 Otherwise - temporary files are created in temporary subdirectory `tmp-sql-dump-dir-tmp`, created inside `/srv/mysql-backup` directory.

-`xz` compressor in single thread mode is used for compressing tar archives with all databases backups, because `xz` provide 2x better compression quality and 2x smaller backup archive size, compared to `gzip`.
+`zstd` in 16 threads mode and 19 compression level used for compressing tar archives with all databases backups, because `zstd` provide much better compression quality and smaller backup archive size, compared to `gzip`.

 > [!CAUTION]
 >